MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 You will find the Delivery Optimization settings in Group Policy under **Configuration\Policies\Administrative Templates\Windows Components\Delivery Optimization**.
 In MDM, the same settings are under **.Vendor/MSFT/Policy/Config/DeliveryOptimization/**.

-[//]: # (Starting with Windows Intune version 1902, you can set many Delivery Optimization policies as a profile which you can then apply to groups of devices.
-For more information, see {LINK}.)
+Starting with Windows Intune version 1902, you can set many Delivery Optimization policies as a profile which you can then apply to groups of devices.
+For more information, see [Delivery Optimization settings in Microsoft Intune](https://docs.microsoft.com/intune/delivery-optimization-windows))

+**Starting with Windows 10, version 1903,** you can use the Azure Active Directory (AAD) Tenant ID as a means to define groups.
+To do this set the value for DOGroupIdSource to its new maximum value of 5.

 ## Reference